zimmertr/Build-HA-Couchbase-Cluster/README.md

 The two scripts can be used to provision a working highly available Couchbase Cluster with full SSL encryption between the nodes as well as an XDCR relationship with a secondary cluster.

 **Warning:** These scripts are not completed, and therefore cannot be simply ran.
 Pay attention to the comments within for instruction on how to use them.
+At the very least, let it be guidance for you according to the many hours I spent discussing best practices with the Couchbase team for HA deployment with full encryption and an XDCR relationship.

 # Instructions